ConYel/my_site_two/README.md

 The greatest danger in times of turbulence is not the turbulence; it is to act with yesterday's logic.
 ― Peter Drucker

+Your only limitations are those you set up in your mind, or permit others to set up for you.
+― Og Mandino